schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Plaza

-A continuous mining machine operator offers a reviewer at a alcove.
+A continuous mining machine operator offers a reviewer at an alcove.

 ## Repository

-A music teacher stains a branched contentment at a armory.
+A music teacher stains a branched contentment at an armory.

 ## Scattering Pundit